ilbonte/bot-claudia-es6/README.md

     - AWSLambdaFullAccess
     - IAMFullAccess
     - AmazonAPIGatewayAdministration
+3. Node.js (I suggest >= 6.x )

-If you have trouble with these steps check out claudia's doc for further informations: https://claudiajs.com/tutorials/installing.html
+If you have trouble with these steps check out [AWS's](http://docs.aws.amazon.com/lambda/latest/dg/setup.html) and [claudia's](https://claudiajs.com/tutorials/installing.html) doc for further informations:

 If you have never deployed any bot with claudia I suggest you to follow claudia's hello world example: https://claudiajs.com/tutorials/hello-world-chatbot.html